Devika-Talwar/SM_RNAseq/README.md

 **Step 3: Mapping to genome using STAR (Spliced Transcripts Alignment to a Reference) (2.7.11a)**

 Reference genome (GCF_009176525) was indexed so that reads can efficiently align to it.
-Reads were aligned to the reference genome and outputs were generated in BAM format for all the files.
-Output BAM files were indexed using samtools ()
+Reads were aligned to the reference genome and outputs were generated in BAM format.
+Output BAM files were indexed using samtools (1.18).
+Gene expression was quantified by counting the no. of reads aligned to each gene using --quantMode option in STAR alignment.
+STAR output containing read counts per gene were generated into Reads.PerGene.out files.
+Log files were generated to look at the post alignment stats (Uniquely mapped reads %).

+**Step 4: Quantification**